SumitKumarCSE/OOPS/Notes.md

 OOPS refers to the language that uses the concept of class and object in programming.
 The main aim of OOP is to bind together the data and the functions that operate on them so that no other part of the code can access this data except that function.
+# Class

-`Class`: It is user-defined data type, which holds its own data members and member functions, which can be accessed and used by creating an instance of that class.
+It is user-defined data type, which holds its own data members and member functions, which can be accessed and used by creating an instance of that class.
 A class is a blueprint for an object.

 **Structure is saved in the stack memory, whereas the class is saved in the heap memory.
 Data Abstraction can't be achieved with the help of structure, but with class, it is majorly used.**
+# Object

-`Object`: An Object is an identifiable entity with some characteristics and behaviour.
+An Object is an identifiable entity with some characteristics and behaviour.
 An Object is an instance of a Class.
 When a class is defined, no memory is allocated but when it is instantiated (i.e. an object is created) memory is allocated.

 Data members are the data variables and member functions are the functions used to manipulate these variables and together these data members and member functions